sourcegraph/about/handbook/engineering/developer-insights/index.md

 *When acknowledging a statement:*

-- `:thumbsup:` 👍 = acknowledgment as in I agree with the statement
+- `:thumbsup:` 👍 = I agree with the statement
-- `:thumbsdown:` 👎 = acknowledgment as in I disagree with a statement - encouraged to always follow up with written response
+- `:thumbsdown:` 👎 =  I disagree with a statement - encouraged to always follow up with written response

 *When acknowledging a question:*